-Children with MPS I may benefit from having a mainstreamed education and enjoy the social interaction with peers.
-It is important to work with your school system and develop the best Individualized Education Program (IEP) for your child.
+Children with MPS VII may benefit from having a mainstreamed education and enjoy the social interaction with peers.
+It is important to work with your school system and develop the best Individualized Children with MPS VII may benefit from having a mainstreamed education and enjoy the social interaction with peers.

+Education Program (IEP) for your child.
 For more information on education, see the booklet titled A Guide for Parents: Education Strategies and Resources published by the National MPS Society.